Eco-Friendly Custom Jewelry

 If you want to avoid the drama of mined stones altogether, lab-growns are a wonderful alternative.
 They are chemically identical to their mined counterparts, which many people do not realize.
 They think “lab-grown” equates to “fake”, but nothing could be further from the truth.
 Lab-grown diamonds are real diamonds!

-There is a big difference between a LAB-GROWN stone and a SIMULANT.
+There is a big difference between a LAB-GROWN stone and an imitation.
 Lab-grown stones are real stones!
 The only difference is that these diamonds and gemstones are grown in high-pressure high-temperature (HPHT) or chemical vapor deposition (CVD) laboratories as opposed to being dug out of the earth.
 These labs are energy-conscious and expend almost no emissions.

-SIMULANTS, however, are just that—simulated.
+SIMULANTS, however, are just that—imitated.
 They are not the real deal, just meant to look similar.
-There are myriad downsides to simulants, chief of which being lack of durability.
+There are myriad downsides to imitations, chief of which being lack of durability.
 They will not stand the test of time.
-Some may even break when jewelers go to set them!

 Lab-grown diamonds and gemstones have the same chemical compositions as their mined.
 It is often difficult (or impossible) for even experienced gemologists to determine whether some stones are lab-grown or mined.
 The technology is impressive and ever-improving.